bonsol-collective/prover-network/README.md

 ## Immediate Changes

-* remove `figment` toml deserializer and leverage something a library that uses `Serialization` trait for programmatic bonsol-node configs
+* remove `figment` toml deserializer and leverage a library that uses `Serialization` trait for programmatic bonsol-node configs
-* pull bonsol-node docker image from a repository programmatically rather then having to build from the bonsol repository
+* pull bonsol-node docker image from a docker repository programmatically rather then having to build from the bonsol repository

 ## Setup